simplify-framework/intrusion/README.md

       /* example: ['QsPV5N10sTZExAjkbZuQn5yEe0Jkpd4rHRnSxH9dF7Y=', 'buffer:4.9.2', 'request:2.88.'] */
     ] }
   },
-  'YourApp/IDS' /* log metrics to your custom CloudWatch NameSpace if the process.env.ALLOW_METRIC_LOGGING=true */,
-  'dev.null.org' /* if BLOCKED, reflect the requests to a honeypot server: dev.null.org */)
+  'YourApp/IDS' /* log metrics to your custom CloudWatch NameSpace if the CloudWatch Metrics is enabled */, 'dev.null.org' /* if BLOCKED, reflect the requests to a honeypot server: dev.null.org */, false /* true = set the CloudWatch Metrics is enabled */)
 ```

 2. Write your code with all the require('...') after the line above.